 |HDMI 2.1||Upto 10240 x 4320 (10K)||Upto 120Hz @ 10K||48||42.67||Yes||– 32 audio channels

 HDMI 2.0 is generally found on relatively newer PCs.
-While dedicated graphics cards have been featuring HDMI 2.0 for a long time, HDMI ports on laptops or desktop motherboard I/O panel commonly adhere to HDMI 1.4.
+While dedicated graphics cards have featured HDMI 2.0 for a long time, HDMI ports on laptops or desktop motherboard I/O panels commonly adhere to HDMI 1.4.

-So long story short, while even the basic HDMI 1.4 can support 3440×1440, you will need to have HDMI 2.0 in order to support this resolution at the respectable 60 Hz refresh rate.
+So long story short, while even the essential HDMI 1.4 can support 3440 x 1440, you must have HDMI 2.0 to support this Resolution at the respectable 60 Hz refresh rate.

 HDMI 1.4 has a max bandwidth of 10.2 Gbps (8.16 Gbps effective).
 HDMI 2.0 has a max bandwidth of 18 Gbps (14.40 Gbps effective).

-Here I would like to point you to two popular online calculators which you can use to test how much data your monitor would generate and thus if an HDMI port will be able to support it.
+Here I would like to point you to two popular online calculators you can use to test how much data your monitor would generate and, thus, if an HDMI port can support it.

 - 76 Gbps at 100Hz